 by Linh Nguyen '20

-The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Department of Theatre & Dance; the Center for Sustainability Education; the Office of LGBTQ Services; the Center for Service, Spirituality & Social Justice; the Women’s & Gender Resource Center; the Department of Religion; and the Churchill Fund.
-It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.
+The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the SINE certificate program and the Department of nternational Business & Management.
+The program is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.